cthoyt/cthoyt.github.io/_posts/2024-06-04-easy-orcid.md

 - ...

 Unfortunately, this arrangement makes it difficult to automatically discover new versions without writing software that searches FigShare programmatically and has a heuristic for guessing which might be a newer record.
+I don't have a solution for this yet, but I can imagine one.

 Only making a yearly dump means that the derived artifacts can become out of date quickly.
 Other large databases like PubChem make monthly and nightly dumps on their FTP servers which are deleted when no longer relevant.